Lector

 Lectors are members of the parish who proclaim the Word of God during the liturgy.
 The ministry of Lector requires skill in public reading, knowledge of the principles of liturgy, and an understanding and love of the scriptures.
 Lectors should thoroughly prepare themselves to proclaim the Word of God through study, prayer, and practice.

 Interested in becoming a lector?
-Please contact Father Flores or Father Infanti at Christ the Good Shepherd Parish.
-Then, go to the website camdendiocese.org, and at School of Liturgy, under the Education menu, download and complete the registration form for Lector training.
+Please contact Father Junior or Jami Fehrenbach at Christ the Good Shepherd Parish.
+Then, go to the website camdendiocese.org, and at School of Liturgy, under the Education menu, download and complete the registration form for Lector training and submit it to Fr.
+Junior for review and approval.

 References